 Is the American or Canadian side of Niagara Falls better?

 While it's definitely worth seeing Niagara Falls from both countries, you'll get the most spectacular view of the falls in Canada.
 In the U.S., the view is from the side, or from behind, the falls.
 Check out the photos below to see the American Falls from two perspectives.

 Can you go to Niagara Falls without a passport?

 Depending on where you're visiting from and how you're getting there, you may not need a passport.
 However, if you're flying into either the U.S. or Canada, you will need a passport.
 If you're traveling into Canada by land, the requirements may be different, but you might not need a passport if you're a U.S. citizen.
 If you're a Canadian traveling into the U.S. by land, then check out these guidelines.
 Just keep in mind that requirements can change at any time, and a passport is the most hassle-free option.

 There's no charge to visit Niagara Falls.
 However, you will probably have to pay for parking, unless you can find a free parking spot (unlikely) or park far away.
 And of course, many of the nearby attractions have fees.

 How many days should I spend in Niagara Falls?

 It really depends on what you want to see and do.
-If you’re not into the touristy stuff surrounding the falls, you could see the highlights in a day.
-But there’s plenty to keep you occupied for a weekend or more, especially if you have kids, or if you want to see as many attractions as possible.
-There’s a lot to see and do in the surrounding area, too.
+If you're not into the touristy stuff surrounding the falls, you could see the falls in one day.
+But there's plenty to keep you occupied for a weekend (or even longer), especially if you have kids, or if you want to see as many attractions as possible.
+There's a lot to see and do in the surrounding areas, too.